dynatrace-extensions/active-directory/doc/ad wmi hub tile.md

 Monitor the health and performance of Microsoft Active Directory services.

 ## Overview
-This Dynatrace extension leverages the WMI protocol to gather all relevant data to constantly monitor the health and performance of Microsoft Active Directory services.
+This Dynatrace extension monitors foundations of the Microsoft Active Directory services health and performance.
+Relevant metrics are obtained from the local WMI metrics store on the AD server where the extension runs.
 While combining all relevant data into pre-configured dashboards, this extension also enables alerting and event tracking.

 **This is intended for users, who:**
 - Want to enable essential monitoring for their Active Directory services, easily